minetest/minetest/doc/lua_api.md

   players punching it by hand or a non-tool item, so that it can do something else than take damage.

-## Known damage and digging time defining groups
+## Known Damage and Digging Time Defining Groups

 * `crumbly`: dirt, sand
 * `cracky`: tough but crackable stuff like stone.